Hopkinton, Rhode Island: Villages

 Hope Valley in the north and Ashaway in the south are the two primary villages in Hopkinton.
 Two of the four elementary schools in the Chariho Regional School District are located in Hopkinton, one in Hope Valley and one in Ashaway.
 Other villages that are located in Hopkinton include Barberville, Bethel, Bradford, Burdickville, Canonchet, Centerville, Hopkinton City, Locustville, Moscow, Rockville, South Hopkinton, Woodville, and Yawgoog.
 Almost all were formed from mills on rivers.
-Hope Valley, Ashaway, and Hopkinton (Hopkinton City) are census-designated places (CDPs); the Hope Valley and Ashaway CDP borders have been extended to include other less-known villages.
+Hope Valley, Ashaway, and Hopkinton (Hopkinton City) are census-designated places (CDPs).